 and providing all the supporting documents.How do I know the appropriate level of Arabic for me?

 On the application form, applicants are required to list the number of years or semesters they spent studying Arabic, the texts they used and the number of chapters they covered, and provide a writing sample in Arabic.
 The program begins with a mandatory placement exam for all students who have had any exposure to the Arabic language.
 This testing ensures that the student will be placed in the appropriate level of Arabic.Are all the fees for the summer Arabic programs mandatory?

-The tuition fee, the insurance fee and the refundable deposit are all mandatory.
-The fees for accommodation on AUB campus and the use of AUB's gym and beach facilities are optional.Does CAMES offer any financial aid to students applying to the summer Arabic program?
+The tuition fee and the insurance fee are mandatory.
+The fees for accommodation on AUB campus and the use of AUB's sports facilities are optional.Does CAMES offer any financial aid to students applying to the summer Arabic program?

 AUB offers some financial aid

 to students in the summer Arabic language program.
 Can CAMES help students with travel arrangements to Beirut?

 Students must make their own travel arrangements to Beirut but CAMES can help by offering advice about travel plans.

 What kind of visa do students need to attend the CAMES summer Arabic programs?

 Students need to get a tourist visa to attend the CAMES summer Arabic programs.
 Can students get a visa for Lebanon upon arrival at Beirut airport?